StuyCSDojo/dojo-docs/docs/source/developer_environment/preparing_environment.rst

 Install Python and Pip
 ^^^^^^^^^^^^^^^^^^^^^^
 Pip is the Python package manager that we would be using to install extra Python libraries.
-For instructions on installing Pip and/or Python, check the `Installing Python and Pip guide <https://dojo.stuycs.org/testing/private/resources/software_installation_and_tips/installation_instructions/programming_languages/installing_python.html#linux>`_.
+For instructions on installing Pip and/or Python, check the `Installing Python and Pip guide <https://dojo.stuycs.org/testing/private/resources/software_installation_and_tips/installation_instructions/programming_languages/installing_python.html>`_.

 .. _preparing_environment_unix_installing_mongodb:

 Install and configure MongoDB
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-MongoDB is the database that we are using to store user credentials along with the announcements on the homepage that is taught during second semester of Software Development.
-Check the `Installing MongoDB guide <https://dojo.stuycs.org/testing/private/resources/software_installation_and_tips/installation_instructions/programming_tools/installing_mongodb.html#windows>`_ for instructions to installing it.
+MongoDB is one of the databases that you will learn in Software Development.
+We are using it to store user credentials along with the announcements on the homepage.
+Check the `Installing MongoDB  guide <https://dojo.stuycs.org/testing/private/resources/software_installation_and_tips/installation_instructions/programming_tools/installing_mongodb.html>`_ for instructions to installing it.

 .. _preparing_environment_unix_installing_virtualenv: